Skip to main content

 • Compression algorithms

-Supported Targets
+Supported targets

-Comparison with Alternatives
+Comparison with alternatives

 Legend:

-• ❌ No support - Feature is not available
+• ❌ No support - not available

-• 🟒 Good - Excellent experience
+• 🟒 Good - smooth experience

-• πŸ”΄ Poor - Significant challenges
+• πŸ”΄ Poor - significant friction

 Featurerust-wasmpack-loaderManual wasm-pack@wasm-tool/wasm-pack-pluginvite-plugin-wasmRollup WASMesbuild WASMRaw WASM imports